 Scouting for invasive wood borers

 Eggs/Egg notches: Eggs may not be visible without very close inspection; however the egg notches chewed by Asian longhorned beetles will be easily visible, especially when fresh.
-Females will lay eggs in mid-summer in notches on branches, the trunk, or exposed roots of trees.
+Females will begin laying eggs soon after they emerge in mid-summer in notches on branches, the trunk, or exposed roots of trees.

 Adults: Adults are likely to be present from late spring through summer.
 Look for adults on potential host trees feeding on foliage or searching for mates or egg laying sites.
 Adults may also be seen scurrying up and down the base of the tree or large limbs.